ovh/docs/pages/platform/kubernetes-k8s/monitoring-gpu-application/guide.en-gb.md

 ![Prometheus Architecture](images/prometheus-architecture.png)

 The purpose of this project is to simplify and automate the configuration of a Prometheus based monitoring stack for Kubernetes clusters.
-The Prometehus operator also deploys a Grafana dashboard, to viasualize our metrics in a friendly user way.
+The Prometheus operator also deploys a Grafana dashboard, to visualize our metrics in a friendly user way.

 If you are interested about the operator, feel free to read the [Prometheus operator official documentation](https://github.com/prometheus-operator/prometheus-operator).